hypercore-protocol/hypercore-next/README.md

 #### `core.encryptionKey`

 Buffer containing the optional block encryption key of this core.
+Will be `null` unless block encryption is enabled.

 #### `core.length`